 Reporting cases to the Office of Student Support and Judicial Affairs (OSSJA) ensures consistency and fairness in the process.
 Maintaining central records also ensures appropriate consequences for repeat offenders.
 The conduct process emphasizes education, personal growth, ethical decision making, and accountability.

-- You have reasonable concern of academic misconduct by a student(s).
+If you have reasonable concern of academic misconduct by a student(s):

 - Submit a report through ossja.ucdavis.edu.

 - OSSJA reviews the report and will contact you if more information is needed.